tmthyjames/SQLCell/README.md

 ###Pass Python variables to SQL

-To use SQLAlchemy's named parameters (it's nice to just copy and paste if you use Jupyter for development/editing and don't want to delete all SQLALchemy paramters just to run a query), use the PARAMS argument.
+To pass python variables to your queries, just do the following.

 	In[7]: # define your parameters in a python cell name = '1976'